Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 * All podcasts and videos provided used with permission from [Milly Armstrong Clark](https://www.youtube.com/channel/UCm8_k81-p_cEimTHmhDOB-w).

-* Confidence for Breakfast artwork was created by the developer, Robert Clark, with permission from [Melanie Judson](https://www.instagram.com/confidenceforbreakfast/).
+* Confidence for Breakfast artwork was created by the developer, Robert Clark, used with permission from [Melanie Judson](https://www.instagram.com/confidenceforbreakfast/).

 ### Code